 Shilo Ratner

-Shilo Ratner is a New Haven–based artist whose work explores balance, freedom, and emotional depth through geometric abstraction and layered colors.
+Shilo Ratner is a New Haven–based artist whose geometric abstract work explores balance, movement, and emotional depth through layered color and structure.

 Statement